Cordovas-cmd/workday-scheduler-1/README.md

 https://vanessalane.github.io/workday-scheduler/

 ## Description
-A JS app to schedule tasks throughout your workday.
+A JS app that you can use to schedule tasks throughout your workday.

 ## User Story
 **As an** employee with a busy schedule, **I want** to add important events to a daily planner **so that** I can manage my time effectively.